1v4r/home-assistant/README.md

   - url: /local/locale/nl.js
     type: js
 ```
+Finally, open HA on the page where the clock-card is shown, then clean the cache and hard-reload 2 times.
+After that the localized time and date are shown.

 It still needs a bit of work with regards to using local formats and so forth.